teddav/teddav.github.io/content/articles/ipa.md

 ```

 This way, the verifier skips $\log N$ rounds of folding and replaces them with a single multiscalar multiplication, which most libraries can evaluate very efficiently.
 A massive win in verification cost.

+And that’s it! 🥳 You’ve just built a full inner product argument from the ground up!

+We started with plain vectors, learned how folding reduces them round after round, then added commitments to make everything sound and verifiable.
+Finally, we made the verifier’s life easier with some neat optimizations.

+Stay tuned for the next part, we’ll look into a practical use case of Bulletproofs: **range proofs** 🤯